dedis/doc/cosi/cosi.md

 done efficiently at with thousands of participants using a tree-aggregation mechanisms as done in the collective signing (CoSi) protocol [COSI].

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

 # Scope

 This document does not attempt to describe CoSi in the context of any particular